patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 }
 ```

 Thanks to `spring-boot-starter-data-jdbc` there is no need to configure a DataSource ourselves, instead, we allow spring to inject a previously defined `DataSource` bean directly into the  `jdbi()` Bean definition method.
-With  Finally, we create the `Jdbi` bean and make sure to initialize the correct plugins, allowing `Jdbi` to understand the specific data types and operations (ie Postgres `jsonb` data) used by Postgres.
+Finally, we create the `Jdbi` bean and make sure to initialize the correct plugins, allowing `Jdbi` to understand the specific data types and operations (ie Postgres `jsonb` data) used by Postgres.

 ## Create a POJO

 We will want to create a simple POJO to represent our data.
-Its important to note, that this does not need to correspond at all with our data model, but can contain anything that is useful for our needs without changing the data model.
+It's important to note, that this does not need to correspond at all with our data model, but can contain anything that is useful for our needs without changing the data model.
 Jdbi will not auto generate any data model as in Hibernate.
 Please note, the `@Data` annotation is from [lombok](https://projectlombok.org/), a handy library for ANY java developer!

 ```java
 @Data